 A question that arises here is why omission of D is forced in the presence of P in the relevant cases.
-I suggest that a feature responsible for definite interpretation, which I dub as Def-feature for ease of exposition, can be realized (together with other relevant features such as φ -features) as a definite article, i.e., D, only if it is part of the feature bundle of the highest element in the nominal domain in the relevant languages (cf. Mardale 2006).
+I suggest that a feature responsible for definite interpretation, which I dub as Def-feature for ease of exposition, can be realized (together with other relevant features such as $\phi$ -features) as a definite article, i.e., D, only if it is part of the feature bundle of the highest element in the nominal domain in the relevant languages (cf. Mardale 2006).
 In the presence of P as the highest element of the extended projections of the nominal domain, DP would not be the highest projection in the extended projections of the nominal domain in this case.
-Note also that the languages that allow article drop in PP are affixal article languages, in which Talić (2017) argues DP can be absent in the absence of the definite article.
-Thus, it is not implausible that D is actually absent in such cases, and the presence of PP as the highest functional projection in the nominal domain blocks projection of DP, which needs to be the highest functional projection in the nominal domain.
+Note also that the languages that allow article drop in PP are affixal article languages, in which Talić (2017) argues DP can be absent in the absence of PP as the highest functional projection in the nominal domain blocks projection of DP, which needs to be the highest functional projection in the nominal domain.

 This proposal can straightforwardly explain the impossibility of article drop in the presence of an adjective in (3).
 AP projects above NP (cf. Abney 1987) and "intervenes" between PP and NP in terms of the categorial feature; P, which is [-V], is merged above AP, which is [+V], so that PP does not count as the highest projection of the extended projections in the nominal domain, for which the complement of P needs to be [-V].
-Since P cannot be the highest functional projection in the nominal domain in this case, D needs to project above AP as the functional projection that carries the definite interpretation (note that D, A, and N are all [+N]).
+Since P cannot be the highest functional projection that carries the definite interpretation (note that D, A, and N are all [+N]).
 Thus, the definite article, which corresponds to D, must be present in the presence of an adjective.